Wuwime/canaIdeals-orientation-retake-exam/README.md

 1. Select name and preferences of applicants under age of 30 from Hungary (using name of the country within query, and not the `country_id` value)
 2. Since we won't be offering Python courses in Hungary anymore, update preference of all hungarian applicants to `Unknown` (you can use explicit `country_id` value here)
-3. (BONUS) Show average age of Czech and Hungarian applicants such as:
+3. Show average age of Czech and Hungarian applicants such as:

 | country        | average_age |